LuxDevHQ/Advanced-python/advanced.md

-# Think Python - Advanced Concepts Guide for Beginners
+# Advanced Concepts Guide for Beginners

-*Based on Think Python, 2nd Edition by Allen B. Downey*

 This comprehensive guide covers advanced Python concepts with beginner-friendly explanations, practical examples, and real-world applications.